 4 – Fugetsuro Gardens

 Just a 2 minute walk from Shizuoka City Station is Fugetsuro Gardens.

-The beautifully Japanese garden soaked in traditional samurai history is a popular spot for weddings and it is easy to see why.
+The beautiful Japanese garden is soaked in traditional samurai history and is a popular spot for traditional Japanese weddings – it is easy to see why.

 Check the Shizuoka City Website for more information.